GKStretton/milkelangelo/README.md

+# Milkelangelo

-# A Study of Light
+_Previously "A Study of Light"_

-This is the monorepo for [A Study of Light](https://www.youtube.com/@StudyOfLight).
+This is the monorepo for [Milkelangelo](https://www.youtube.com/@StudyOfLight).

 - 3d files
 - Firmware
-- serial-mqtt bridge
+- serial-mqtt bridge with remote firmware updates
 - protos and constants
 - Backend Systems
-	- [x] Serial-MQTT bridge
 	- [x] RTSP streaming for multiple consumers of webcam feeds
-	- [x] Remote firmware update
-	- [x] Remote camera crop configuration
-	- [x] Control interface for system
+	- [x] Web control interface for system
-	- [x] Session management system
+	- [x] "Session" management
 	- [x] OBS integration for live streaming
 	- [x] Automated video, photo, and state report capture
 	- [x] Automated post-processing of photos and short- & long-form video content.